 - (i) Fair value for publicly-traded equities is based on quoted market bid prices.
-Where the bid price is not available or reliable, such as those for securities that are not sufficiently liquid to be used as a basis for fair value, fair value is determined using accepted industry valuation methods. - (ii) Fair value for investments in pooled funds is based on unit values, which reflect the quoted market prices of the underlying securities.
-The quoted market price used for an asset held is the bid price and, for a liability held the asking price.
-Where the bid or asking price is unavailable, closing sale or mid prices are used, as appropriate. - (iii) Private equity and infrastructure investments are either held directly or through ownership in limited partnership arrangements.
+Where the bid price is not available or reliable, such as those for securities that are not sufficiently liquid to be used as a basis for fair value, fair value is determined using accepted industry valuation methods. - (ii) Fair value for investments in pooled funds is based on net asset values as reported by the external managers of the funds using accepted industry valuation methods. - (iii) Private equity and infrastructure investments are either held directly or through ownership in limited partnership arrangements.
 The fair value for investments held directly is determined using accepted industry valuation methods.
 These methods include considerations such as earnings multiples of comparable publicly-traded companies, discounted cash flows and third party transactions, or other events which would suggest a change in the value of the investment.
 In the case of investments held through a limited partnership, fair value is generally determined based on carrying values and other relevant information reported by the General Partner using accepted industry valuation methods. - (iv) Fair value for marketable bonds is based on quoted market bid prices.
-Where the bid price is not available, fair value is calculated using discounted cash flows based on current market yields of instruments with similar characteristics. - (v) Fair value for non-marketable Canadian federal, provincial and territorial government bonds is calculated using discounted cash flows based on current market yields of instruments with similar characteristics, adjusted for the non-marketability and rollover provisions of the bonds.
+Where the bid price is not available, fair value is calculated using discounted cash flows based on current market yields of instruments with similar characteristics. - (v) Fair value for non-marketable Canadian federal and provincial government bonds is calculated using discounted cash flows based on current market yields of instruments with similar characteristics, adjusted for the non-marketability and rollover provisions of the bonds. - (vi) Money market securities are recorded at cost, which, together with accrued interest income, approximates fair value. - (vii) Fair value for public real estate investments is based on quoted market bid prices.

-For the three and six-month periods ended September 30, 2007 (Unaudited)
+For the three and nine-month periods ended December 31, 2007 (Unaudited)

-- (vi) Money market securities are recorded at cost, which, together with accrued interest income, approximates fair value. - (vii) Fair value for public real estate investments is based on quoted market bid prices. - (viii) Fair value for private real estate investments is determined using accepted industry valuation methods, such as discounted cash flows and comparable purchase and sales transactions.
+- (viii) Fair value for private real estate investments is determined using accepted industry valuation methods, such as discounted cash flows and comparable purchase and sales transactions.
 Debt on private real estate investments is valued using discounted cash flows based on current market yields for instruments with similar characteristics. - (ix) Fair value for inflation-linked bonds is based on quoted market bid prices. - (x) Fair value for exchange-traded derivatives, which include futures, is based on quoted market prices.
 Fair value for over-the-counter derivatives, which include swaps and forward contracts, is determined based on the quoted market prices of the underlying instruments or other accepted industry valuation methods.
 The quoted market price used for an asset held is the bid price and, for a liability held the asking price.
 Where the bid or asking price is unavailable, closing sale or mid prices are used, as appropriate.